Scicom-AI-Enterprise-Organization/Speaker-Diarization/STATUS.md

 | test | (a) AISHELL4_long - duration: 2195.4–2393.9 s,	avg: 2290.6 s,	5–7 speakers; (b) curated two datasets from podcasts (googletime) - duration: 1528.7–3636.5 s, avg:	2658.9 s,	2–11 speakers, multi-guest interviews from YouTube, using the platform's available subtitles; films (movies800times, short dialog clips) - duration: 0.418–29.888 s, avg:	11.526 s,	1–6 speakers | mesolitica/unsupervised-malay-youtube-speaker-diarization - split by video id → split_test [test should be on gold, but it can't be gold as it's 1 speaker] |

 QUESTIONS:
-1. Do we check whether the timestamps were correct?
+1. Do we check whether the timestamps were correct? - we should
-2. Should we compare the results not only with cascaded methods but also with gemini and the models they listed?
+2. Should we compare the results not only with cascaded methods but also with gemini and the models they listed? -
-3. Should we add any examples in Tamil, Chinese or yue in the test set?
+3. Should we add any examples in Tamil, Chinese or yue in the test set? - can bc contswitching
 4. SciCom's traffic is 8 kHz telephony with hold music and call-centre background.
-Should I make all the audio 8 kHz instead of 16 kHz?
+Should I make all the audio 8 kHz instead of 16 kHz? - 16 is fine - downsample and upsample what I have to simulate telephony
-5. What languages should we include in scoring?
+5. What languages should we include in scoring? - Malaysian; if more, then more
 6. Is there anyone who can annotate the parliament dataset?
 Otherwise, we could use YouTube and available subtitles like the paper did?
 Is it legal?
-Or we could annotate speakers manually - it's easier and faster than annotate speech.
+Or we could annotate speakers manually - it's easier and faster than annotate speech. - synthetic dataset that simulates AISHELL4 - overlap or no overlap, store during augmentations - 50 s - merge the audio - emgs
 7. We can't test diarization on mesolitica/unsupervised-malay-youtube-speaker-diarization because it's only utterances of individual speakers (there's overlap sometimes but it's not stated and trained as one speaker)

 https://huggingface.co/datasets/zhaochenyang20/googletime/viewer/default/validation?row=0